AMWA-TV/is-11/docs/Interoperability.md

 In order to prevent unnecessary polling of the Sink Metadata Processing API, changes to Inputs and Outputs are signalled via the IS-04 versioning mechanism.
 When the Input/Output parameters of a Sender/Receiver are modified, or when set of Inputs/Outputs associated with the Sender/Receiver is changed, the `version` attribute of the relevant IS-04 Sender/Receiver MUST be incremented.

 If `/constraints` PUT or DELETE operation applied to a Sender causes a change of Inputs, Source or Flow, their versions MUST be incremented as well.
-If such a change causes subsequent changes to the Connection API `transport_file`, version of the relevant IS-04 Sender MUST be incremented as IS-05 dictates.
+If such a change causes changes to the Connection API `/transportfile` resource, version of the relevant IS-04 Sender MUST be incremented.